 A true geranium, though related, is a hardy perennial and a totally different plant.
 You can read more about hardy perennial geraniums here.

 You may be familiar with a scented geranium known as the mosquito plant or Pelargonium citrosum.
 This plant can usually be found at most big box stores and nurseries in the summer.
 Some claim it wards off pests but in reality, it does not contain citronella oil; it just has a citronella-like scent.

 Scented geraniums are prized more for their leaves and produce small delicate flowers.
 Both the flowers and leaves are edible.
 A common use in cooking is making a scented geranium pound cake lining the pan with scented geranium leaves.
 Another is making scented geranium sugar by layering the leaves in a jar of sugar.
 After a week or so you will have scented sugar to use as you wish.

-Scented geranium are known to get leggy and should be pinched back to encourage a bushy shape.
-Take the cutting and root them in water for new plants to grow or give to friends.
+Scented geraniums are known to get leggy and should be pinched back to encourage a bushy shape.

 Take cuttings and root them in water.
 They respond extremely well to this process.
 In about a week or two you will have well-established roots that you can plant and enjoy or share with friends.

 I've read that they can be trained as a standard which I think would be beautiful and may even try training one myself.
 In the meantime, I enjoy rubbing the leaves as I walk by and enjoying their wonderful scent.